← Back to Theologians

 Owen's Relevance Today

 The modern evangelical church desperately needs John Owen.
 In an era of theological superficiality, Owen calls us to depth.
-In a time of therapeutic religion disconnected from true doctrine, Owen shows us how to think God's thoughts after Him.
+In a time of therapeutic religion disconnected from true truth, Owen shows us how to think God's thoughts after Him.
 In a culture that treats God's attributes as subjective feelings to be shaped by preference, Owen reminds us that God's character is fixed, His purposes immutable, and His grace particular and effectual.

 The Death of Death in the Death of Christ remains unsurpassed as the theological defense of particular redemption.
 In churches where the atonement has been reduced to a mere potential offer, Owen's three-fold argument cuts through with devastating clarity: Christ either died for all in such a way that all are saved, or He died for none in any effective sense, or He died for the elect and they shall certainly be saved.
 There is no fourth option.
 The implications are staggering.